-Las Vegas has everything for anyone who takes a trip to this glitzy city.
 While most people visit the City of Sin to gamble at the casinos, party at the clubs, and watch some of the most entertaining shows ever, it still has tons to offer outside of that.
-By outside, we mean outdoors and not inside the many buildings filled with restaurants, bars, and other venues.
+By outside, we mean outdoor activities in Las Vegas and not inside the many buildings filled with restaurants, bars, and other venues.

 The great outdoors is something that most people would think about when it comes to Las Vegas.
 To the surprise of most, it does have many areas where you can do outdoor activities, such as hiking or kayaking.
 If you are the type of person who enjoys doing outdoor activities, then you’ll find plenty of them to do while visiting Las Vegas.
 There are plenty of beautiful locations surrounding the city of Las Vegas that will surely appeal to those who enjoy outdoor activities.

 For this post, we are going to provide you with some of the best outdoor activities found in Las Vegas.

 Lake Mead is the place to be if you’re someone who enjoys boats and hiking.
 It’s one of the best places to go if you are an outdoor enthusiast visiting Las Vegas.
 Lake Mead is an artificial lake that developed when the Hoover Dam was built up the Colorado River in the 1930s.
 As of today, the place has become an oasis in the middle of the desert outside of Las Vegas.
 While the water levels have lowered over the decades, and scientific research predicting that it will have a 50% chance of drying up, it is still one of the best locations for some outdoor activities.